Optimizing your glucose levels looks different in training than in recovery.

 In this article, we'll discuss:

-- What are some potential downsides of spiking above my Target Range?
+- What are some potential downsides of rushing above my GRZ?

-- What are some potential downsides of dipping below my Target Range?
+- What are some potential downsides of dipping below my GRZ?

 Glucose: it’s everywhere and ever useful.
 We know that all human cells can use glucose for energy, and glucose is always present in the blood.
 In healthy individuals, glucose levels are regulated by insulin and glucagon; insulin triggers glucose absorption, bringing your glucose down, and glucagon triggers glucose release, bringing your levels up.

-Your Off-Hours Target Range represents the glucose levels you should maintain outside of training.
+Your Glucose Recovery Zone (GRZ) represents the glucose levels you should maintain outside of training.
 By default, it is set to 70-140 mg/dL, but you can constrict or expand it based on your typical glucose regulation or desired adaptations.

-What are some potential downsides of spiking above my Target Range?
+What are some potential downsides of rushing above my GRZ?

 A key component to glucose management is insulin management.
-When your blood glucose spikes above 140, your body is exposed to peak rates of insulin secretion.
+When your blood glucose rushes above 140, your body is exposed to peak rates of insulin secretion.
 This may cause metabolic perturbations or disturbances linked to inflammation and hormonal imbalances.
-You can learn more about your body's response to different glucose zones here.

-Over time, over-exposure to insulin can also make your body enter a state in which it prefers to store glucose as fat rather than readily utilise it.
-Reducing inflammation and managing hormone levels is key to recovery, so it’s important to minimise steep glucose spikes.
+Over time, over-exposure to insulin can also make your body enter a state in which it prefers to store glucose as fat rather than readily utilize it.
+Reducing inflammation and managing hormone levels is key to recovery, so it’s important to minimize steep glucose spikes.

-What are some potential downsides of dipping below my Target Range?
+What are some potential downsides of dipping below my GRZ?

 What do we mean by all of that?
-Basically, managing glucose levels within this range when you are not actively training* may help to minimise inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fuelling needs and maximise training adaptations.
+Basically, managing glucose levels within this range when you are not actively training* may help to minimize inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fueling needs and maximize training adaptations.

-All in all: Don’t sacrifice your performance with insufficient glucose levels during the Off-Hours.
-Be sure to maintain your Off-Hours Target Range throughout recovery.
+All in all: Don’t sacrifice your performance with insufficient glucose levels during recovery.
+Be sure to maintain your Glucose Recovery Zone throughout recovery.
 You work too damn hard in training to let your days off be your downfall.

 - Frayn K.N., 2013.
 Metabolic Regulation: A Human Perspective, 3rd Edition, 2013.
 Wiley.